inrialearninglab/ai4t/docs/2-module-1-what-is-meant-by-ai/2-3-to-discover-what-is-artificial-intelligence/2-3-0-what-is-artificial-intelligence.md

 ---
 #### What is Artificial Intelligence?

-_To review the video and get subtitles in English or other language, you will need to change the preferences of the video on YouTube player and select automatic translation in your preferred language._

 "Our computers, have they become intelligent or not?"
 Let's see what biological intelligence is so we can define AI with the different symbolic, numerical approaches...
 All the artificial intelligences we come across in real life are just technical and very specific!